 You're legally homeless if you can't pay for basics like food and heating after you've paid the rent or mortgage.

-Living in overcrowded or poor conditions
+Overcrowded or poor housing conditions

-Nowhere to put your caravan or boat
+Nowhere to put a caravan or boat

 You're legally homeless if you live in a: